 The advantages of bringing real-time messaging capabilities to intercompany collaboration are clear.

 You’ll never email them again.

 Like shared channels, but cross-platform

-Slack has led the way in promoting channel-based communication between Slack customers.
+From a single shared channel to Slack Connect for up to 20 organizations, Slack has led the way in promoting channel-based communication between Slack customers.

 The success of Slack’s shared channels has fundamentally changed the way that tens of thousands of companies work together.